f20190201/mockMailPass/README.md

 * Generates mock passwords - 12 characters strong, with a mix of uppercase, lowercase, numbers and special characters
 * Generates disposable inboxes with automated queries for fetching verification e-mails
 * Access to the disposable mailbox until 10 minutes from the moment of creation
+* Storage for past generated credentials according to URL

 ### Some Snapshots of the extension, up and running